Millions of people have acid reflux (known as heartburn or GERD) symptoms.

 Many people refer to acid indigestion as heartburn.

 Heartburn is a burning sensation in the stomach and behind the chest area.
-And taking acid-lowering medication could help to manage heartburn symptoms.
+And, taking acid-lowering medication could help in managing heartburn symptoms.

 Have you ever had any heartburn?
 Do you remember experiencing a sour or bitter taste in your throat or mouth?